Leslie W. Langbein

 Leslie W. LangbeinA practitioner's practitioner.

 Florida Supreme Court Certified Mediator & Qualified Arbitrator.
-Member of the Florida Bar since 1980.
-Board Certified in Labor & Employment Law since 2001.
+Member of the Florida Bar, Board Certified in Labor & Employment Law.

 The Foundation